kovalenko359/kovalenko359/README.md

 <h3>👋  Hi, I’m @kovalenko359</h3>
 I am 14 years old.
 I am interested in the inner workings of computers, operating systems, microcontrollers and their programming, as well as creating various projects using Arduino and Raspberry Pi.
 I am also interested in web design and the server-side of websites.
 Here, I will be sharing my projects under the GNU GPL v3.0 license.
 Feel free to fork my repositories and suggest code changes.
 I’m currently learning PHP, JS, Python, C/C++, Assembly.
+Also I like aviation and learning languages.
 <br>
 <h2><b><i>ANDREI KOVALENKO</i></b></h2>